 Vincent van Gogh had gone to Arles with the intention of creating a colony of artists... but nobody came.
 Eventually, Paul Gauguin came to try it out.

 Gauguin was a good friend but was critical of Van Gogh’s art.
 He would comment on the sloppiness and speed of his method and his use of too much nature as subject.
-Gauguin painted slowly and deliberately and kept redoing portions until it was perfect in his eyes.
+Gauguin, himself, painted slowly and deliberately and kept redoing portions until it was perfect in his eyes.

 Gauguin had planned to visit him for the winter, but left within two months because, during a quarrel, Van Gogh threatened him with a razor.
 Later that night, Van Gogh cut off part of his own ear and the pursuant blood loss ended him up in the hospital.
-This is the famous Van Gogh Ear story I’m sure you have heard about.
+This is the famous Van Gogh Ear story I’m sure you have at least heard reference to.

 This incident marked the known or observed beginning of a long fight with mental illness for Van Gogh.
 It wasn’t long before he put himself into an asylum, where they treated what was most likely schizophrenia or epilepsy with cold baths.
 He painted 200 paintings that year in the asylum.

 After a year there, he found better care under an experienced doctor in Auvers, just northwest of Paris.
 This same year, 1890, Van Gogh’s brother called on him to tell him one of his paintings sold...the only one he would ever sell in his lifetime!